 Performance car forums, like TorqueCars have specialist technical forums that give advice on which oils to use for your car.

-It has been reported that use of incorrect oil types, especially in turbo applications (where oil is effectively baked in a hot turbo when the engine is shut off) can cause sludge to build up.
-This sludge then blocks the oil ways resulting in a drop of oil pressure and engine failure.
+It has been reported that use of incorrect oil types, especially in turbo applications (where oil is effectively baked in a hot turbo when the engine is shut off) can cause problems.
+Lots of short journeys and excessive idling can create a sludge build up carried by the oil and this is deposited in the engine.
+The sludge can act as an insulator and cause overheating and hot spots.
+We have also known sludge to blocks the oil ways and oil pump resulting in a drop of oil pressure and engine failure.

 Engine oils have a number of additives that enhance the viscosity, prevent corrosion and prevent or reduce the risk of combustion of engine oil.
 These additives are critical to the quality of the oil and is the primary reason why you should always get a good quality engine oil.